TannerClaytonIllini/CS128_HonorsFinal_Game/RUN.md

+// Command line version - run procedure

+git clone

+cd Code/BlackJack2/blackjack2

+cargo run

+// All following instructions are for the incomplete UI component of Blackjack

 // to run the game in a new window you should run it in Linux or Windows system but not within a wsl

 // also you need to install nvida cuda toolkit